Reduxer

-Reduxer (stylised as REDUXER) is the first remix album by English indie rock band alt-J, released on 28 September 2018 by Infectious Music and the Canvasback Music division of Atlantic Records.
+Reduxer is the first remix album by English indie rock band Alt-J, released on 28 September 2018 by Infectious Music and the Canvasback Music division of Atlantic Records.
 It contains remixes of songs from their third studio album, Relaxer, done by various producers and featuring a number of different vocalists, mainly hip-hop artists.

 Critical reception

 Reduxer received a 66 on aggregator Metacritic, indicating "generally favorable" reviews.